zakarh/grt/README.md

 # grt: Graph Representation Tool

 A lightweight, disk-backed graph database.
-It provides functionality to manage nodes and edges, making it useful for building systems that require lightweight graph-like data storage
+It provides functionality to manage nodes and edges, making it useful for building systems that require lightweight graph-like data storage.

 ## Using the tool.